Dr. Bradley Bolick

 Dr. Bolick is a member and current Vice President of Texas Community College Band Directors Association.
 His other professional affiliations include Texas Bandmasters Association, Texas Music Educators Association and is the Hill College representative to the Texas Association of Music Schools.

 As Coordinator of the Visual and Performing Arts, Dr. Bolick is responsible for three departments, art, drama and music and is the primary advisor for all music majors as well as drama and art majors.
 He also administers the Phillip H. Lowe Performing Arts Series which is named after Phillip H. Lowe who retired as Coordinator of Visual and Performing Arts at Hill College for over four decades.

 Office: 254 - 659 - 7882

-Larry McCord is Instructor of Music with Hill College.
-His course load includes freshman harmony and musicianship courses for music majors, several sections of classroom and online Music Appreciation and a new course he brought to the department, American Popular Music.
-Mr. McCord is also Director of Music at China Spring UMC.
+Larry McCord is a professor of Music with Hill College.
+His course load includes freshman and sophomore harmony courses for music majors, several sections of classroom and online Music Appreciation and American Popular Music.
+Mr. McCord is also Director of Music at FUMC Red Oak.
 He holds a Bachelor of Music degree in Theory and Composition from UT Arlington and a Master of Music degree in Composition from Southern Methodist University and has completed several hours of doctoral course work.
 He previously held full-time positions at Jarvis College in East Texas and St. Philip's College of the Alamo Community College District in San Antonio where he also served as head of the Fine Arts Department.
-Mr. McCord's principal instrument is piano (keyboard), and he has spent much of his career as a soloist, accompanist and musical director of or theatrical productions.
+Mr. McCord's principal instrument is piano (keyboard), and he has spent much of his career as a soloist, accompanist/musical director on many musical theater productions.
 Among the highlights of his career were two performances at Carnegie Hall in New York City as jazz pianist with the St. Philip's College Jazz Choir.